event staff

 • Demand analysis: Armed with this information, jot down the crew and skills your company will need to grow and reach your objectives.
 Also, note how many people you will want to hire in-house vs on a freelancer basis.

-• Gap analysis: Look at your notes and identify the gaps between the skills and people you now have at your disposal versus those that you need in the near and distant future.
+• Gap analysis: Look at your notes and identify the skills gaps and workforce shortages between what you currently have and what you will need in the near and distant future.

 • Solution implementation: Brainstorm how you will bridge that gap.
 From offering additional benefits to retain your top talent to working with recruitment agencies to fill gaps, plan out a long-term strategy to attract the talent you need to succeed.